pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/home-page.md

 ## Card

-[Bootstrap’s cards](https://react-bootstrap.netlify.app/components/cards/) provide a flexible and extensible content container with multiple variants and options:
+[Bootstrap’s cards](https://react-bootstrap.netlify.app/components/cards/) provides a flexible and extensible content container with multiple variants and options:

 > * Body: Use `<Card.Body>` to pad content inside a `<Card>`.
 > * Title, text, and links: Using `<Card.Title>`, `<Card.Subtitle>`, and `<Card.Text>` inside the `<Card.Body>` will line them up nicely. `<Card.Link>` are used to line up links next to each other.